Cost of Standard Grade Cabinet Doors at Cutting Edge

 While this door style is no longer as popular today as it has been, it is still one of the most well-known door styles in the industry.

-Raw cabinet doors in the Red Oak arched raised panel door style cost at least $49.24 per square foot.
+Raw cabinet doors in the Red Oak arched raised panel door style cost at least $63.43 per piece, and $42.29 per square foot.

 Maple shaker doors have become increasingly popular over the last 10 years.
 There is no better option for a clean and classic cabinet door.

-Raw Maple shaker-style doors (with plywood panels) cost at least $24.18 per square foot.
+Raw Maple shaker-style doors (with plywood panels) cost at least $24.18 per square foot, and a minimum of $36.27 per piece.

 There are many other door styles that you could want pricing for, but these two are the most well-known door styles.